icaro56/js-challenge/README.md

 ## Production

 After execute the command `npm run build`, enter in folder `dist` using a Terminal and execute the command `http-server`

+## Tasks
+All basic tasks have been developed.

+## Optional Tasks
+Integrate with the PushStart API to load the levels.
+Develop a level generator
+Develop Visual Improvements.
+I made some improvements.
+I did unit test for the classes.